How to Create a Website for Beginners: A Step-by-Step 2025 Guide

 (unlimited accounts)

-* Storage space shows you how much space you can use for your website and media files.
+* Discounted price for first year of web hosting.
+Storage space shows you how much space you can use for your website and media files.
 Bandwidth is the amount of data your website can transfer to visitors.
 These two parameters are important when your website starts to grow and get more traffic.

 WordPress.org is the most popular online CMS (content management system) with a market share of 42% from all websites on the internet.